Is Rocket League Dying? | What’s The Rocket League Player Count in 2022?

 At least one thing Rocket League has always had going for it is the fact it is E for everyone.
-Because of this it attract large brands, such as 7-Eleven, Ford, BMW, Lamborghini, Nissan, the list goes on.
+Because of this, it attracts large brands, such as 7-Eleven, Ford, BMW, Lamborghini, Nissan, and the list goes on.
 They don’t need or have many endemic esports brands on board, because so many of the big brands and partners want to be a part of it.
 They know that Rocket League speaks to an audience that they would like to speak to too.
-These sponsors help bring new eyes to the esport and game in turn.
-This isn’t something long term fans and players really seem to care about though.
+These sponsors help bring new eyes to the esport and games in turn.
+This isn’t something long-term fans and players really seem to care about though.

 What Do Players Want?

-Some of the most called for things are more content with regards to the game.
+Some of the most called-for things are more content with regard to the game.
 A true and proper integrated creative mode is often asked for after seeing what is possible with the game’s Steam Workshop maps.

 Other frustrations come from features that were initially exciting and promising when launched by Psyonix, but ultimately have never truly been expanded upon.
-The custom training for example, was a revelation when introduced but is long overdue some new features.
+The custom training, for example, was a revelation when introduced but is long overdue for some new features.
 Or the club feature, where you can be in a group with your friends.
-Outside of the small tag on the leaderboard of an online match this means very little.
+Outside of the small tag on the leaderboard of an online match, this means very little.

 So is Rocket League dying?
 Honestly, it’s hard to tell, but it seems too early to book the funeral just yet.

 Read Also: What are Rocket League competitive ranks?